 Bedford Borough Special Educational Needs and Disability (SEND) Team

-If an assessment is agreed, we gather specific information from educational settings, professionals involved with the child/young person, health and social care as well as information and views from the parents, carers or young person.
-All this is done within the statutory time frame as laid out in the SEN Code of Practice (PDF).
+If an assessment is agreed, we gather specific information from educational settings, professionals involved with the child/young person, health and social care as well as information and views from the parents, carers or young person, as outlined the SEND code of practice.

-If an assessment is not agreed we will contact the parents/young person to explain the reasons why and invite them to attend a meeting to discuss the decision and a way forward.
-They can also contact SEND Advice or Core Assets for support or the conciliation service (KIDS)
+If an assessment is not agreed, we will contact the parents/young person to explain the reasons why and invite them to attend a meeting to discuss the decision and a way forward.
+Written feedback is also given.

 After an EHCP has been finalised we will monitor the pupil’s progress towards meeting the objectives outlined in the plan through regular review, which will be held every 12 months.